dotmpe/user-conf/ReadMe.rst

   programs, so that INSTALL can be a regular stat/update directive. \
   XXX: BIN directive.

+- TODO: more provision directives: git, web (curl).
+- TODO: new type of directives for configuration: cron, munin-node, hostname, hosts and fstab maybe.

 - TODO: make directives optional.
 Maybe stick an asterix or q-mark to the keyword.
 - TODO: badly want git clone directive, also submodule directive.
 Should be good enough for vim-pathogen.
 And many other things.
 - TODO: a source directive.
 As new directives are added it should be useful